Skip to main content

 FieldPurpose

-Enable LDAP IntegrationTurns directory login on or off.
+Enable LDAP IntegrationTurns LDAP authentication on or off.

-Bind DN and PasswordCredentials used to query the directory.
+Bind DNAccount used to connect and query the directory.

 Configure LDAP